 The objective of offering these cattle preconditioning services is to improve cattle herd health in Nova Scotia by increasing the quantity and quality of vaccinated brood cows and pre-conditioned feeder calves.

-Beginning late-summer 2021, the NSCP will be offering services to Nova Scotia producers, available on-farm.
+Beginning Winter 2022, the NSCP will be offering services to Nova Scotia producers, available on-farm.
 For producers to participate in these on-farm services, they must:

 - participate in workshops and training,